 During some winter months in from 2001 - 2019, hazardous ice conditions precluded sample collection.
 This data gap possibly biases our understanding of seasonal and annual chloride dynamics.
+The sample collection location varied during the study period, both mile 0.6 at Rum River Dam and mile 0.7 at the pedestrian bridge were used.
 The Flux load calculation method changed in 2016.